 Check out how our 2021 solar power system upgrade held up after the first 3 months and 3000 miles across the country.

-We can use either 12V DC or 110V AC in our camper, and our truck has a Dual Input DC to DC Charger (alternator + solar).
-Very occasionally, we plug into a 110V outlet via shore power, but this is rare for us.
-We recently did an upgrade to accommodate our growing mobile business and now run our lives on the following RENOGY equipment.
+We can use either 12V DC or 110V AC in our camper, and our truck has a Dual Input DC to DC Charger (alternator + solar power).
+To run our lives and mobile business, we use the following RENOGY equipment.

-Check out our installation videos to the right:
+Check out our RV solar installation videos for step-by-step instructions to begin living off the grid!

-*Appliances we run with solar!
-Camper: LED lighting, ceiling fan, immersion blender, small electric blanket, heating pad, recharge a smartphone, batteries, laptop computers, powerbank, and other small electronic devices; Truck: 12V refrigerator/freezer and portable solar generator (just for some additional back-up power).
+Camper: LED lighting, ceiling fan, immersion blender, small electric blanket, heating pad, recharge a smartphone, batteries, laptop computers, powerbank, and other small electronic devices such as GoPro batteries, speaker, and bike lights.